Cayman Brac: Attractions

+Diving

 Of interest to scuba divers is a 100 m Russian Koni class frigate built in the Soviet Union in 1984 for the Cuban Navy.
 It is one of only a few sunken Soviet naval vessels in the Western Hemisphere, and the only one that is easily dived.
 The Koni II class frigate was purchased and sunk by the Cayman Islands government in September 1996.
 Originally designated 356, the frigate was rechristened the M/V Captain Keith Tibbetts, after a well-known Cayman Brac politician.
 The wreck is the only Russian warship that divers can explore in the Western hemisphere.
 It originally sat upright at a depth of 27 m with the deck at 18 m, until wave action generated by a winter Norwester storm (December 1998 – January 1999) which nearly tore the ship in two.
 The result was that the fore section tipped to about a 45-degree angle in relation to the remainder of the still-upright aft portion. and the midships became a debris field.
 The wreck's stern area was essentially unaffected.
 The frigate is located in a sandy area with generally good visibility, 200 m offshore (a fairly long swim) from 'Buccaneer', on the island's north side, near the western tip of the island.
 There are numerous openings in the upper portion of the ship for non-wreck certified divers.
 Many more openings are available since the ship broke in half.
 The site also serves as an artificial reef.
 Other interesting dive sites are Radar Reef, Cemetery Wall, and the Wilderness Wall, all well covered in corals and with a wide diversity of marine life.